AdityaTiwari2102/AdityaTiwari2102/README.md

 🔭 I'm a software engineer 👨‍💻 currently working at [Commutatus](https://www.commutatus.com/).

-🌱 I’m currently studying for AWS Certified Cloud Practitioner Exam.
+🌱 I’m currently studying for AWS Certified Solutions Architect Exam.

 💬 Ask me about Ruby on Rails and GraphQL.